atmask/atmask.github.io/content/posts/05-intro-to-k8s-autoscaling/index.md

 Over more time than I care to write about here, the paradigm evolved.
 There was a shift away from trying to distribute processes across machine and towards distributing computation that was embarassingly parallel across machines.

-> embarrassingly parallel tasks are tasks that it takes relativlely little to no work to split the problem in parallel execution environments to run computation.
+> 📖 **Embarrassingly parallel tasks** are tasks that it takes relativlely little to no work to split the problem in parallel execution environments to run computation.
 If needed, results produced by tasks executed in parallel can be aggregated afterwards.

 A perfect example for a computation unit to run in parallel across many machines is the modern container.
 Applications run across a fleet of machines and stateless HTTP requests can get handled by an application in any container or applications can consume from a central queue and process large numbers of jobs in parallel.